tmknom/generate-github-token-action/README.md

-# template-composite-action
+# generate-github-token-action

-Template repository for Composite Action.
+Generate an installation access token using GitHub Apps for GitHub Actions.

 <!-- actdocs start -->